LBHackney-IT/Data-Platform-Playbook/docs/playbook/transforming-data/using-aws-glue/optimizing-glue-jobs.md

 ![Crawler option to delete empty partitions](../../images/crawler-option-to-delete-empty-partitions.png)

+#### Scenarios when not to use it
+This is not suitable if the catalogue contains deprecated partitions.
+Not suitable if data is being written more than once a day and you do want to load a full day.

 #### How to use it in a job
 1. Import the DP helper method `create_pushdown_predicate_for_latest_written_partition`
 2. Call the method in the `push_down_predicate` option of the `createDataFrame` block (the example below uses the `execution_context` to create the data frame but the same can be achieved using `create_dynamic_frame.from_catalogue`)